-Extracts from amla fruit have been shown to inhibit lipid peroxidation, a significant factor in developing cardiovascular disease (7).
+Extracts from amla fruit have also been shown to inhibit lipid peroxidation, a significant factor in developing cardiovascular disease.

-Other studies have demonstrated its effectiveness at inhibiting the creation of advanced glycation end products that contribute to endothelial dysfunction and atherosclerosis.
-It has also been shown to prevent blood cells from sticking to endothelial linings and thickening blood vessel walls – usually the first step toward heart disease (8).
+Other studies have demonstrated the effectiveness of Indian gooseberry at inhibiting the creation of advanced glycation end products that contribute to endothelial dysfunction and atherosclerosis.

 Prevention is Better Than a Cure

-Scientific research like this is interesting but it is unlikely to ever tell the true story of all the benefits of amla.
-Individual isolated compounds may show great potential in studies, but it makes far more sense that the full spectrum of antioxidants and other beneficial substances found in it work together inside our bodies in ways too complex to replicate in the lab.
+Amla scientific research like this is interesting, but it is unlikely to ever tell the true story of all the benefits of amalaki.
+Individual isolated compounds may show great potential in studies, but it makes far more sense that the full spectrum of antioxidants and other beneficial substances found in amla work together inside our bodies in ways too complex to replicate in the lab.

 I also feel that there is far too much emphasis on finding a miracle cure for diseases that are already in late stages of development.
 Surely a more important use for potentially anticarcinogenic, blood sugar controlling and heart protecting superfoods such as amla is in helping to prevent diseases like cancer, diabetes and atherosclerosis from ever developing in the first place.

-To this end I’d recommend reading How to Take Amla coming up next for some suggestions on how to add it to your daily diet, as well as dosage and side effects information.
+To this end I’d recommend reading How to Use Amla coming up next for some suggestions on how to add it to your daily diet, as well as dosage and side effects information.

 Powdered Indian gooseberry is inexpensive, easy to take and, as this page has hopefully shown, may help enhance your health and protect you against some of the most serious diseases.